DigitalPublishingToolkit/NN09/md/10Rules.md

 fragile, however, will deteriorate or collapse entirely when disrupted.
 Taleb’s model to counter this is the ‘antifragile system’, which, in fact, gets stronger with every interference.
 Its mythological role model is the Hydra.
-As we recall: for every head that is chopped off, the Hydra grows two more.
+For every head that is chopped off, the Hydra grows two more.

 This pattern is easily applied to our current problem with